-- 7.5.1 In accordance with the School's Parental and Partner Leave Policy, an eligible Employee who produces a certificate from a medical practitioner which states the expected date of confinement or adoption for the Employee's spouse or partner, will be entitled to one week's paid Partner leave in connection with the birth or adoption of the child. - 7.5.2 It is a requirement of entitlement to paid Partner leave that the child or children must be those for whom the Employee has accepted responsibility.
-The period of paid Parental leave will be taken as the initial absence on any period of unpaid parental leave and is inclusive of any public holidays arising within that time. - 7.5.3 The period of paid Partner leave cannot be extended other than by the Employee taking the leave on a half-pay basis. - 7.5.4 Nothing in this clause reduces the right of an Employee to take unpaid parental leave in accordance with the Fair Work Act.
+- 7.5.1 In accordance with the School's Parental and Partner Leave Policy, an eligible Employee who produces a certificate from a medical practitioner which states the expected date of confinement or adoption for the Employee's spouse or partner, will be entitled to two weeks' paid Partner leave in connection with the birth or adoption of the child. - 7.5.2 To be eligible for Partner Leave, the Employee must be: - (a) a full-time or part-time employee; and - (b) entitled to access unpaid parental leave under the NES. - 7.5.3 The period of paid Partner Leave will be taken between one month prior to, and up to two months after, the birth or adoption of the child . - 7.5.4 The period of paid Partner Leave cannot be extended other than by the Employee taking the leave on a half-pay basis. - 7.5.5 Partner Leave is inclusive of public holidays.
+For Teachers, Partner Leave will be exclusive of any paid school vacation which may fall during the leave. - 7.5.6 Nothing in this clause reduces the right of an Employee to take unpaid parental leave in accordance with the Fair Work Act 2009. - 7.5.7 For the avoidance of doubt, an Employee is entitled to leave under clause 7.4 or clause 7.5 in relation to the birth or adoption of a child, but not both.